-We can deliver the Entry Level Certificate to students that need to develop and gain confidence within the core strands of mathematics.
-The specification we use is co-teachable with the GCSE course.
-The assessments are on demand so students can complete assignments when they are ready which helps to maintain their motivation.
+We can support the delivery of the Entry Level Certificate to students that need to develop and gain confidence within the core strands of mathematics.
+The Entry level specification is co-teachable with our programme of study.
 Students can be extracted for specialist 1-2-1 support to aid understanding of the 8 core modules.